moviendome/qq_cli/README.md

 ## Features

-- **Focused on Ruby on Rails and Node.js**: Tailored to handle common tasks in Rails, Node.js and Rust projects.
+- **Focused on Ruby on Rails, Node.js & Rust**: Tailored to handle common tasks in Rails, Node.js and Rust projects.
 - **Intelligent Project Detection**: Automatically identifies the type of project and executes relevant commands.
 - **Basic Command Set**: Supports basic commands like installation, migration, starting servers, and running tests for Rails & Rust projects.
 - **Proof of Concept**: Demonstrates the potential for a more extensive tool with broader capabilities in future versions.